fluidml/fluidml/README.md

 #### 6. [optional] Results Store/Caching

 By default, results of tasks are stored in an `InMemoryStore`, which might be impractical for large datasets/models.
 Also, the results are not persistent.
 To have persistent storage, FluidML provides two fully implemented `ResultsStore` namely `LocalFileStore` and `MongoDBStore`.

-Additionally, users can provide their own results store to `Swarm` by inheriting from `ResultsStore` class and implementing `load()` and `save()`.
-Note, these methods rely on task name and its config parameters, which act as lookup-key for results.
+Additionally, users can provide their own results store to `Swarm` by inheriting from `ResultsStore` class and implementing `load()`, `save()` and `delete()`.
+Note these methods rely on task name and its config parameters, which act as lookup-key for results.
 In this way, tasks are skipped by FluidML when task results are already available for the given config.
 But users can override and force execute tasks by passing `force` parameter to the `Flow`.

 ```Python
 class MyResultsStore(ResultsStore):